nkalpakis21/feedbackly-admin-portal/API_SETUP.md

 # Vercel API Routes Setup

-This document describes the API routes that have been set up for the Feedbackly widget integration.
+This document describes the API routes that have been set up for the Shiply widget integration.

 ## API Endpoints